beerfactory/brewbox-doc/specifications/index.rst

 Context
 ========

-BrewBox tries to answer the need, which comes to the mind of every brewer, of monitoring and controling a micro brewery.
-Main motivations are usually :
+BrewBox tries to answer the **need of monitoring and controling** a micro brewery.
+Usually, brewers motivations are :

 * being able to ensure a constant quality of the beer produced.
 * improving brew process efficiency as quantities produced increase.

-**Monitoring** is usually achieved by fitting the micro brewery with sensors, mostly for temperature follow-up during mash and boiling steps. **Controling** requires more components for building control panel with displays, switches or PID controller.
-Finally complete **automation** may require professional equipments like programmable logic controller and good knowledge in electronic and electricity.
+Monitoring is usually achieved by fitting the micro brewery with sensors, mostly for temperature follow-up during mash and boiling steps.
+Controling requires more components and knowledges like for building control panel with displays, switches or PID controller.
+Finally complete automation may require professional equipments like programmable logic controller and good knowledge in electronic and electricity.

-The goal of BrewBox is to help home brewers achieve these three goals by providing a system :
+The goal of BrewBox is to help home brewers to achieve these three goals by providing a system :

-* flexible enough to fit any configurations of brewery equipements with sensor .
+* flexible enough to fit with sensors any configurations of brewery equipements.
 * offering a large set of features for monitoring, controling and automate the brewery activity.

 Functional requirements
 =======================

 ..
 Functional requirements describe what the system must do

 BrewBox functional requirements can be described through several use cases represented on this diagram :

 .. yuml::
     :align: center
     :type: usecase
     :scale: 80
+    :style: plain

     [Brewer]-(Setup batch)
     [Brewer]-(Monitor brewing process)